JavaCourse2013/A/README.md

-# Java Cource 2013 Team A
+# Java Course 2013 Team A

 ## Summary